geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 .. _magnetics_dipole_demo:

  .. list-table:: : Changing magnetic response (:math:`B_z`) of a buried magnetic prism as a function of depth.
 The field is compared to a dipole with equivalent dipole moment and depth.
+Both responses are converging as the depth of burial increases.
    :header-rows: 0
    :widths: 10
    :stub-columns: 0